Robert Aldrich: Television: 1952–1954

 By 1952, the 34-year old assistant director, fully prepared to make his directorial debut, had no offers materializing in Hollywood.
 Eager to perform at a journeyman level, he moved to New York City to join its television startups.

-The infant industries' golden age of live broadcasts was in a primitive stage of organization, and producers were pleased to enlist talent from the Hollywood film industry.
-More than merely a career move, television offered Aldrich an opportunity to apply the cinematic skills and concepts he had garnered during his eclectic education in movie-making to an entirely new medium.
+The infant industries' golden age of live broadcasts was still developing production organization, and producers were pleased to enlist talent from the Hollywood film industry.
+Television offered Aldrich an opportunity to apply the film making skills and concepts he had gained during his education to an entirely new medium.

 "All they were paying directors was scale", recalled Aldrich of this time.
 "Who the hell wanted to go live in New York and work for scale?
 Only guys that had never directed or couldn't get a shot...
 Walter Blake... convinced these people who were doing the Camay soap shows that I was a genius waiting behind a rock out here.
 I had been assistant director on a Chaplin picture, so he told them that I had directed Chaplin.
 Nobody directs Chaplin except Chaplin, but these guys didn't know the difference.
 So I went back to New York and did, I don't know, thirty or forty shows."

 Procter & Gamble hired Aldrich in 1952 to direct episodes of the anthology series The Doctor (later retitled The Guest in syndication), an early soap opera starring Warner Anderson.
 Shooting schedules were notoriously tight.
 Despite this, Aldrich routinely dedicated half or more of the allotted time to rehearsals, an immensely reassuring practice for the players that contributed to the efficient execution of the final live shoot.

 Following The Doctor, Aldrich resettled in Hollywood to complete twenty episodes of television's China Smith starring Dan Duryea, filmed on an even tighter timetable.

 He also filled in as director on TV's Four Star Playhouse and the Schlitz Playhouse of Stars ("The Pussyfootin' Rocks").

 Aldrich described the early TV industry as a "director's crash course" where, unlike feature film production, the overall quality of the series outweighed the success or failure of an individual episode.
 In his two-year stint in television, Aldrich was free to experiment with technique and narrative schemes that would appear later in his film treatments.
 As such, he used cinematic framing and composition to reveal character motivation and close ups serving to highlight dialog, all of which endowed his episodes with a polished Hollywood studio-like appearance.
 Aldrich avoided disparaging television as an art form, only regretting its "rushed schedules and lack of preparation time."